Continuous isomorphisms between groups definable in o-minimal expansions of the real field: Introduction and preliminaries

 \subsection{Preliminaries}

-We will use the notation from \cite{COP}.
-Let $G$ be a group definable in an o-minimal expansion of a real closed field.
-The connected component $G^0$ of the identity is definable and the notions of connectedness and definable connectedness coincide, and $G/G^0$ is finite.
-As above, we will denote by $R(G)$ the solvable radical of $G$ (that is, the largest solvable normal --definable-- connected subgroup of $G$), and by $Z(G)$ the center of $G$.

-In the Lie group category, if $G$ is connected, then a \emph{Levi decomposition} of $G$ is a decomposition of the form $G = R(G)\cdot S$ where $S$ is a maximal connected semisimple group, called a \emph{Levi subgroup} of $G$.
-We know the following:
+If $G$ is a connected Lie group, then a \emph{Levi decomposition} of $G$ is a decomposition of the form $G = R_G\cdot L_G$ where $L_G$ is a maximal connected semisimple subgroup, called a \emph{Levi subgroup} of $G$.
+Equivalently, $L_G$ is a minimal subgroup of $G$ such that the image of $L_G$ under the projection $G\rightarrow G/R_G$ is surjective.